RayNowicka/helloBot/readme.md

 If you're not familiar with Corrade bots, check out https://corrade.grimore.org/

-There is plenty of great documentation on that site, but what it is lacking is a simple basic script to get people started.
+There is plenty of great documentation on that site, but what it is lacking is a simple, basic script to get people started.
+You know — a "Hello world!" script!

-I've taken one of their templates, and stripped it down to it's barebones.
+So, I've taken one of their templates, and stripped it down to it's barebones.

-## Requirements ]:-
+## Requirements

   * A modern browser: Chome, Opera, Firefox, Safari...
   * A webserver.